GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 ## Getting Started

-If you are getting started with Custom Tabs, checkout the [Implementation Guide][11] and the [GitHub Demo][1].
+If you are getting started with Custom Tabs, checkout the [How-To section][11] and the [GitHub Demo][1].

 For questions, check the [chrome-custom-tabs][5] tag on StackOverflow.